 The types of binary options offered by various brokers may have little influence on which brokers you ultimately work with.
 A lot depends on whether you intend to execute the instrument types described on this page.
 A majority of traders stick closely to high/low binary options, all but ignoring other types of trades.
 Some, however, are willing to execute high-yield instruments, such as boundary binary options.
 Below, we’ll tell you which brokers offer which instruments, along with other features and perks.

-24Option – As one of the highest-rated binary options brokers, 24Option offers a wide range of assets to trade as well as high payouts.
-Returns on some instruments exceed 300%.
+24Option – As one of the highest-rated binary options brokers, 24Option offers a wide range of underlying assets to trade as well as high payouts.
+Returns on weekend instruments can be up to 360% per successful trade, but have in mind that weekend trading carries higher level of full capital loss.
 In addition to high/low options, you’ll find touch/no touch and range binary options.
-You’ll also receive up to 15% of your investment back in the form of a rebate on some out of the money trades.
-Visit 24Option.com today to get started at one of the most popular binary options brokers.
+In case that your predication is incorrect you will lose your invested capital on this trade.
+Visit 24Option.com today to get started at one of the most popular binary options brokers

 TradeRush – Minimum $10 trades, a wide range of assets, and a variety of option types have traders rating TradeRush among the top binary options brokers.
 Once you create your account, you’ll be able to execute call/put, touch/no touch, and 60-second options.
 They also provide a useful feature called Option Builder, which allows you to tailor your trades to better accommodate your trading style.
 Average returns on in the money trades at this broker range between 70% and 81%.
 Visit TradeRush.com today.
 Create a free demo account (no deposit required), and test drive their trading platform.